splorp/npds-tracker-server/readme.txt

 <http-doc/>

-	What comes after the GET (usually "/")
+	What comes after the GET (usually ‘/’)

 <last-validation/>

-	Last validation: <foo> or "Validation is in progress."
+	Last validation: <foo> or “Validation is in progress.”

 <meta-refresh/>